We’re worshiping online, what do I do with my kids?

-By Doug Applegate, Family Ministries Director.
+By Doug Applegate, Family Ministries Director

-So, what DOES church look like now for families?
+What has church looked like for families?

-I want to share a couple quick stories of what some Ridge families are doing that are participating in online church.
+I want to share a couple of quick stories of what some Ridge families are doing that are participating in online church.

 Well, my family has older kids.
 I have an 18- and a 21-year-old at home.
 Our expectation is when I don’t have to be in the building, I stay home, and we watch the second service, online, together.
 Everyone can get up when the want to, they just have be in the TV room by 10:30.
 It’s casual.
 We listen to the worship.
 We talk a little bit during the service.
 Usually about what’s being said.
 We shhh each other if someone starts to talk for too long or too loud.
 We share what initially hit us after the service and usually that evening I will bring up one of the NOW WHAT questions.
 I just say something as simple as, “Not sure if you thought about the sermon today, but let me ask this one question.”
 And from there, we can have a pretty decent conversation.
 It might last a few minutes or up to 15 to 20 minutes.
 Time is never the goal.
 We just shoot for a good conversation.
 Long or short.
 It’s all good.